 Keeping morale high is more important than ever

 Employee morale, like employee engagement, has a direct impact on productivity.
 Morale often encompasses the overall feeling of job satisfaction, attitude, and confidence an employee feels at work.
-However, the COVID-19 crisis has probably shaken a lot of that confidence right now.
+However, the pandemic has probably shaken a lot of that confidence.
 It’s hard to feel positive at your job when everything around you is negative.
 And when morale declines, it can be hard for employees to focus or put their best effort forward.
 Now we’ll give you some tactics to try and help with this problem but it’s also good to bear in mind that life is challenging in many ways right now.
 Employees may just need flexibility and compassion rather than a push to be as productive as they normally would be.
 Let your team know you’re in this together and that their managers can be a resource to support them in any way they need.

 Eight ways to improve employee morale